Make research actionable

 We most commonly share our research findings via presentations.
 These presentations can vary widely based on the audience.
 Here are a few presentation-building tips:

-- Utilize our 18F-branded templates to maintain consistency and save time.
-You may want to use this Research findings presentation template (18F/GSA access only) as a starting point.
+- Utilize our 18F-branded templates found on the 18F brand site to maintain consistency and save time.
+You may want to use this GSA-only: Research findings presentation template as a starting point.

 - The presentation deck should tell a compelling story and be easy to read.
 Make sure to include enough content so those not able to attend the presentation can view the deck later and understand what you’re aiming to communicate.
-Refer to this presentation on How to design a better deck (18F/GSA access only) for additional pointers and guidance.
+Refer to this presentation on GSA-only: How to design a better deck for additional pointers and guidance.

-- Check out the Project resources folder (18F/GSA access only) for reusable content and templates; browse project artifacts from previous 18F engagements for inspiration; or view the Design wiki for additional examples.
+- Check out the GSA-only: Project resources folder for reusable content and templates; browse project artifacts from previous 18F engagements on GitHub for inspiration; or view the Design wiki on GitHub for additional examples.

 - Feel free to include references or links to further reading at the end of your presentation.